tensorflow/gnn/tensorflow_gnn/docs/guide/gnn_modeling.md

 documentation for details.
 In particular, this is how input features on edge sets and the context can be embedded or combined in a trainable manner at the start of the model.
-For features that are not updated like hidden states, we recommend using a descriptive name other name than `tfgnn.DEFAULT_STATE_NAME`.
+For features that are not updated like hidden states, we recommend using a descriptive name other name than `tfgnn.HIDDEN_STATE`.
 To do so, return a singleton dict `{"my_feature": tensor}` instead of the plain `tensor`.